andrewtakeshi/bmi/icinga.d/initial/README.md

 For the purposes of CHPC monitoring, we chose (at this time) to do agentless monitoring via SNMP.
 As such, we don't make use of many key Icinga features, i.e. Icinga Agent/Icinga Director.

+## Script Installation
-As an alternative, I've created a script which can be run using the following commands (requires root):
+I've created a script which can be run using the following commands (requires root):
 ```
 git clone https://github.com/andrewtakeshi/bmi.git ./bmi
 cd bmi/icinga.d/initial
-chmod +x icinga_setup
 ./icinga_setup
 ```

-### Icinga2 Manual Installation
+## Icinga2 Manual Installation
 If for whatever reason the script fails or you want to manually follow the steps, do the following (requires root/sudo access):

 1. Disable SELinux; with SELinux enabled, we are unable to run most CheckCommands.
 The sed command replaces the line 'SELINUX=...' with 'SELINUX=disabled' in /etc/selinux/config.
 You can change this manually if you would prefer to do so.